Philip Allman

 • R v L & Others (2023) – A multi-handed trial involving an allegation of attempted murder where one of the defendants was a youth (junior counsel).

-• R v J (2022) – Prosecuted a trial at Warwick Crown Court involving multiple incident allegations of sexual activity with a child over a 6-year period.
+• R v J (2022) – Multiple incident allegations of sexual activity with a child over a 6-year period.
 The defendant was fostering the complainant throughout the offending period.

 • R v S & others (2022) – Junior counsel in a long-running insurance fraud involving classic cars.
 21 defendants charged.

-• R v C (2022) – GBH with intent trial.
+• R v C (2022) – s.18.
 The defendant assaulted his brother with a metal pole resulting in a 25cm wound across his forehead.

 • R v K (2022) – Defendant charged with aggravated burglary which resulted in the victim suffering a fracture to his eye socket.

 • R v B [2021] EWCA Crim 731 – A young defendant appealed his conviction following the court’s decision to exclude a positive conclusive grounds decision by the Single Competent Authority (SCA).
 The Court of Appeal agreed with the prosecution that SCA caseworkers are not experts and a Conclusive Grounds Decision is not admissible at trial.
-The court concluded that ‘on an objective view of the evidence the section 45 defence was comprehensively demolished by the prosecution.
-There is no question that this conviction is safe.’
 Instructed by the prosecution as led Junior at trial.
-17 defendants charged.

 • R v M (2023) – Instructed to represent a victimless prosecution of s.18 unlawful wounding which concerned a slash to the neck.